LSSTDESC/tom_desc/README.md

   - `nersc.gov/username`
 ...and maybe some others.

-- Create the tom webap service; `tom-rknop-dev-app-service.yaml`.

-- Create the service for the ingress:

-- Create the ingress: `<filename>`.
-Deal with certificates; I do this in the UI right now, and am not sure how to translate it properly to command-line stuff.

 - Once everything is set up, you still have to actually create the database; to do this, get a shell on the app server with `rancher kubectl exec --stdin --tty --namespace=<namespace> <podname> -- /bin/bash` and run
   - `python manage.py migrate`
   - `python manage.py createsuperuser`

 - Create the `Public` Group.
 (The TOM documentation seems to imply that this group should have been created automatically, but that doesn't seem to be the case.)
   ```
    python manage.py shell
    >>> from django.contrib.auth.models import Group